fozer15/Fitness-Management-App/README.md

 (Node Server will get started on Port 3001.
 Client will make requests to the the endpoint http://localhost:3001/).

-All endpoints are written in the "user.js" file under the server folder.
+All endpoints are written in the "user.js" file under the "server" folder.
+This is the file where you should look for function implementations and their corresponding SQL queries.

 ## Database Setup

 The DDL and DML files are located in the SQL folder.
 Make sure to run these SQL queries before starting the application to set up the database.

-### Note:
+##  Notes:

+Please make sure to replace any paths with the correct ones for your PostgreSQL Database.

 Go into the directory: